rsdoiel/antenna/science_and_technology.md

 ---

-## US, China, agree machines must not be allowed to control nuclear weapons
+## US, China agree machines must not be allowed to control nuclear weapons

-date: 2024-11-17, updated: 2024-11-17, from: The Register (UK I.T.
+date: 2024-11-17, updated: 2024-11-18, from: The Register (UK I.T.
 News)

 <h4>PLUS: LG struts catwalk in stretchy screen; Samsung’s strike nears end; Vietnam warns Chinese e-commerce players; and more</h4> <p><strong>ASIA IN BRIEF</strong>  President Xi Jinping of China and President Joe Biden of the USA have pledged to continue working together to ensure AI does not harm humanity.…</p>